Agastache wrightii

 Agastache wrightii is a plant species in the genus Agastache, family Lamiaceae.
 It is native to the US states of Arizona and New Mexico, as well as the Sierra Madre Occidental along the boundary between the Mexican states of Chihuahua and Sonora.
-Common name is Sonoran giant hyssop.
+Its common name is Sonoran giant hyssop.

-This is an herb up to 2 m tall, with blue flowers.
+It is a herb up to 2m tall with blue flowers.